 With the insect situation under control, you should definitely call an electrician for service if you’re having any problems with the outlets or switches in the affected area, or if you notice strange burning odors.
 It’s possible that the bugs have caused hidden damage that could pose a risk of short-circuiting or fire.

 If you don’t need emergency service, you can take some additional steps to seal up the gaps that let the bugs into your home in the first place.
 Draft-eliminating switch plate gaskets are a simple stick-on solution that you can pick up at most hardware stores, but spray foam insulation offers a longer-lasting fix.

 Before using spray foam to seal an outlet or switch, start by shutting off power to the receptacle at the circuit box.
 Remove the switch plate, then carefully spray foam insulation into the cracks between the junction box and the wall.
 The foam will expand, so you should start slow and use the smallest amount possible.

-Your licensed, local electrician can propose other solutions to seal off your outlets, so if you find that you need an expert opinion, reach out to your local Mister Sparky today!
+Your licensed, local electrician can propose other solutions to seal off your outlets, so if you find that you need an expert opinion, reach out!

 For more information, call Mister Sparky at (800) 906-4577 today!